Nuts and Dry Fruits Council (India)

 Walk into any modern retail store or scroll through a health and wellness influencer’s shopping haul – and chances are, you will spot roasted makhanas, chia seed trail mix, or chocolate-coated almonds tucked-in neatly next to protein bars.

-Nuts and Dry Fruits are no longer staple to Diwali-special cupboards.
+Nuts and Dry Fruits are no longer staples in Diwali-special cupboards.
 They are becoming an everyday essential, and a huge reason in this shift is the rising influence of Millennials and Gen Z consumer base.

 From Tradition to Trend: What’s Driving the Change?

 Today’s younger consumers aren’t just health-conscious – they are active label-readers, snackers, and storytellers.
 They want food that’s functional, fun, and Instagrammable.
-And dry fruits, it turns out, just fits the bill.
+And dry fruits, it turns out, just fit the bill.

 Here’s a snippet of what brands and importers are already adapting to: